yatish609/Axel-shark/README.md

-# Python-Packet-Sniffer
+# Axel-Shark

-Packet Sniffer created using PyQt5 interface and Scapy in Python.
+Axel-Shark is a packet sniffer tool created using PyQt5 and Scapy in Python.

 Libraries used:
 > PyQt5